The newest municipal government in the United States to outlaw plastic shopping bags is Baltimore County.

 Jones was one of the two council members who voted against the prohibition.
 Todd Crandell, a councilman from District 7, was the other, and he thought it was an example of government overreach.

 According to Crandell, who has served on the council for more than eight years, I don’t believe I’ve ever seen a piece of legislation that was more complicated, as WBAL TV reported.
+In fact, it was so complicated that it required ten modifications to try to get it right, and all we’re going to do is impose a tax on Baltimore County’s consumers.

 Read More: Dramatic weather changes’: 150 million may be affected by ‘bomb cyclone’ across eastern US